Tommy Dorsey: Band

 Tommy Dorsey disbanded his own orchestra at the end of 1946.
 Dorsey might have broken up his own band permanently following World War II, as many big bands did due to the shift in music economics following the war, but Tommy Dorsey's album for RCA Victor, "All Time Hits" placed in the top ten records in February 1947.
 In addition, "How Are Things in Glocca Morra?", a single recorded by Dorsey, became a top-ten hit in March 1947.
 As a result, Dorsey was able to re-organize a big band in early 1947.
 The Dorsey brothers were also reconciling.
 The biographical film The Fabulous Dorseys (1947) describes sketchy details of how the brothers got their start from-the-bottom-up into the jazz era of one-nighters, the early days of radio in its infancy stages, and the onward march when both brothers ended up with Paul Whiteman before 1935 when The Dorsey Brothers' Orchestra split into two.

 In the early 1950s, Tommy Dorsey moved from RCA Victor back to Decca.
 He was promised $2,000 if he switched to their label.
 However, he was reported to have collected $2,500 instead.

 Jimmy Dorsey broke up his big band in 1953.
 Tommy invited him to join as a feature attraction.
 In 1953, the Dorseys focused their attention on television.
 On December 26, 1953, the brothers appeared with their orchestra on Jackie Gleason's CBS television show, which was preserved on kinescope and later released on home video by Gleason.
 The brothers took the unit on tour and onto their own television show, Stage Show, from 1954 to 1956.
 In January 1956, The Dorseys made rock music history introducing Elvis Presley on his national television debut.
 Presley, then a regional country singer, made six guest appearances on Stage Show promoting his first releases for RCA Victor several months before his more familiar visits to the Milton Berle, Steve Allen, and Ed Sullivan variety programs.

 Personal life

 Dorsey was married three times.
 His first wife was 16-year-old Mildred "Toots" Kraft, with whom he eloped in 1922, when he was 17.
 The couple had two children, Patricia and Thomas F. Dorsey III (nicknamed "Skipper").
-In 1935, they moved to "Tall Oaks", a 21 acres estate in Bernardsville, New Jersey.
+In 1935, they moved to "Tall Oaks", a 21 acres estate in Bernardsville, New Jersey, that he used for entertaining celebrities.
 They divorced in 1943 after Dorsey's affair with his former singer Edythe Wright.

 Dorsey's second wife was film actress Patricia Dane in 1943, and they were divorced in 1947, but not before he gained headlines for striking actor Jon Hall when Hall embraced her.
 Finally, Dorsey married Jane Carl New on March 27, 1948, in Atlanta, Georgia.
 She had been a dancer at the Copacabana nightclub in New York City.
 Tommy and Jane Dorsey had two children, Catherine Susan and Steve.